 gap on a flex container simply adds a specified space between flex items, very similar to adding a margin to the items themselves.

-gap is a very new property so it doesn’t show up in very many resources yet, but it works reliably in all modern browsers, so it is safe to use and is very handy!
+gap is a new property so it doesn’t show up in many resources yet, but it works reliably in all modern browsers, so it is safe to use and very handy!
 Adding

 gap: 8px to the centered example above produces the result below.

 There’s more for you to learn in the reading below, but at this point surely you can see how immensely useful flexbox is.
 Using just the properties we’ve already covered you could already put together some impressive layouts!